MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ProcedureRequestSupportingInformation.md

 ---
-title: ProcedureRequestSupportingInformation - Common Data Model | Microsoft Docs
+title: ProcedureRequestSupportingInformation in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Additional clinical information about the patient or specimen that may influence the procedure or diagnostics or their interpretations.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Procedure Request Supporting Information
+# Procedure Request Supporting Information in electronicMedicalRecords

 Additional clinical information about the patient or specimen that may influence the procedure or diagnostics or their interpretations.